ietf-ccamp-wg/ietf-ccamp-otn-path-computation/README.md

 ### Weekly Calls

-The contributors on this draft has (mostly) weekly informal conference calls on Thursdays at 2:00pm CET:
+The contributors on this draft have (mostly) weekly informal conference calls on Thursdays at 2:00pm CET:

 - [Join Zoom Meeting](https://zoom.us/j/96715237995?pwd=WmcwMVZ3c1kyY0pucUhNcWVNOHNvdz09)